See yourself here

 Indigenous students will experience a home away from home at Sneq’wa e’lun (Blue Heron House).
 Inside, you’ll find a quiet place to study, a kitchen, lounge, resource library and gathering spaces.

 Our parking lots have reasonable rates.
 For hourly and daily parking, purchase a ticket from the meters in each lot.
 For longer stays, buy a pass at the Welcome Desk of the Sequoia Building.

 For serious injuries or emergencies call 911 first, then call Campus Security.

 Call Campus Security if you feel unsafe, witness something concerning or need first aid.

 Phone 250.391.2525 or dial 2525 from any campus phone.

 Use a blue emergency phone with a direct line to Campus Security in the following locations:

-- at the entrance to parking lot #3 (P3)
+- at the entrance to the Central Parking lot

 - at the east entrance to the Grant Building

 - between the Boat House and Sneq’wa e’lun (Blue Heron House)